ioaviator/python_kaggle_etl/README.md

-# "Data Pipeline Integration with Kaggle API, SQL Server, and Power BI"
+# Data Pipeline Integration with Kaggle API, SQL Server, and Power BI

 <br/>

 # Project Description:
-### This project demonstrates an end-to-end data engineering workflow using Python, SQL Server, and Power BI.
+This project demonstrates an end-to-end data engineering workflow using Python, SQL Server, and Power BI.
 The primary goal is to connect to the Kaggle API using Python to download a specified dataset, perform data transformations with Pandas, load the transformed data into SQL Server, and visualize the data in Power BI.
 <br />

 # Requirements